 Type of session

 |Face to face counselling:||Yes|

 Disabled parking is available directly outside both places I practice from.
 At the Eco Offices, this can be booked in advance of your session.

-Monday evenings Friday daytime/evening Other times available on request in Liverpool City Centre for an additional charge of £10 to cover room costs.
+Monday evenings Friday daytime/evening Other times available on request in Liverpool City Centre for an additional charge of £15 to cover room costs/travel.

 Types of client